 Policy is rejected by licensing and error 65000

 With the 65000 error appearing in Intune, the next place to start is the problem device itself.
-In the Enterprise Device management event log, you will see an MDM PolicyManager event that is very explicit about the real reason: Policy is rejected by licensing for EnableSecurebootCertificateUpdates, with 0x82B00006.
+To be precise, in the Enterprise Device Management event log.
+In that event log, you will spot an MDM PolicyManager event that is very explicit about the real reason: Policy is rejected by licensing for EnableSecurebootCertificateUpdates, with 0x82B00006.

 What Actually Happens When a Policy Reaches Windows

 When Intune delivers a configuration policy, the Windows MDM stack does not immediately write values to the registry.
 Every policy flows through the PolicyManager first.
-One of the PolicyManager’s responsibilities is to validate whether a policy is allowed on the device before any action is applied.
+One of PolicyManager’s responsibilities is to verify whether a policy is permitted on the device before any action is applied.
 That validation happens in layers.
 The policy area is checked.
-The policy name is checked, the enrollment type is checked, and from there on the platform restrictions are evaluated.
+The policy name and enrollment type are checked; from there on, the platform restrictions are evaluated.
 Only after that does licensing come into play.

 This is where many assumptions break down.
 Licensing is not just about activation state or installed edition.
 It is a full policy engine with its own rules, inputs, and protected data stores.
 If licensing rejects a policy, PolicyManager stops processing the policy and shows in the event log that the policy was rejected by licensing.